Japanese Culture and Traditions

 Japanese culture has many peculiar characteristics that shape the Japanese people, society, and life.
 Understanding these cultural aspects of Japan is vital to navigating life more easily here.

-This article will focus on Japanese culture, the factors that influenced it during the long history of Japan, including the geographical factors, and also some of the most famous Japanese proverbs that act as a mirror to show us what the culture of Japanese society values the most.
+This article will focus on Japanese cultural aspects, the factors that influenced it during the long history of Japan, including the geographical factors, and also some of the most famous Japanese proverbs that act as a mirror to show us what the culture of Japanese society values the most.

-When foreigners think of Japan, some specific images come to mind.
-These images could be of a modern, high-tech society, delicious food, sushi, Kimonos, Sensu fans (folding hand fans), the samurai, etc. So, what do they think of the Japanese people and their common traits?
-Many would say — polite, friendly, punctual, and shy.
+When foreigners think of Japan, they may imagine a modern, high-tech society, delicious food, sushi, Kimonos, Sensu fans (folding hand fans), samurai, etc. So, what do they think of the Japanese people, and what are their common traits?
+Many would say polite, friendly, punctual, and shy.

 To begin with, let’s first have a look at some of the peculiar traits of Japanese people and Japanese society and the core values that shaped the culture in Japan: